Azure/azure-functions-kafka-extension-sample-confluent/README.md

 * Clone this repository using Git to a folder

-* Change the code in kafka_example.cs to point to your Kafka cluster that you set up in the previous step
+* Change the settings in local.settings.json to point to your Kafka cluster that you set up in the previous step
 ```json
 {
     "IsEncrypted": false,